raspy135/Qun-mk2/README.md

 * Micro SD card
   * Qun mk2 comes with a micro SD card.

-  * All looper recordings, presets, and granular samples are stored to the SD card
+  * All looper recordings of samples, presets, and granular samples are stored to the SD card

 * WiFi
-  * Recordings can be imported or exported through WiFi web interface.
+  * Sample recordings can be imported or exported through WiFi web interface.

+* Control surface
+  * Bank of 8 LED-backlit buttons -- for note playing, sequencing, parameter selection, and more
+  * Finite dial encoder with a **relative editing mode** -- either jump to a value, or adjust from the last value

 ## CONNECTIONS